 - Sadguru kripa

 Devayoga or prarabdh, it is our fate or destiny.
 One must have it pre-decided in his fate and instilled in his destiny to know the Self.
 By this is meant that the yogi or sadhak must already have earned so many virtuous karmas as bank balance in the past lives to enable him to qualify for this exclusive attainment.
 Without this accomplishment, the sadhak cannot attain the sacred knowledge of Self as negative karmas act as a hindrance and deterrents in illumination.

 Daarun Prayatna or extra special efforts.
 By daarun is meant ‘extra great’ and prayatna means ‘effort and hardwork’.
 The seeker must have a very, very strong desire and will to free himself.
-He should be one-pointed and highly determined in achieving his goals and must not give up even if it takes a few lives to even come close to knowing Atman.
+He should be one-pointed and highly determined in achieving his goals and must not give up even if it takes many lives to even come close to knowing Atman.
 Those who try and give up easily can never succeed in their endeavours as it is time consuming and it requires tremendous unfailing patience.
 For purification, the yogi does yagya, tapa, yoga and daan, charity in so many lives, in so many ways.
 Out of all these yagyas, gyan yagya is supreme.
 Salvation is achieved exclusively when we find Atmagyani guru who gives us knowledge of subtle Atman.
 We are finally purified thoroughly in the holy waters of his illuminating words and divine touch.
 The yogi gets success ultimately when he finds Atma gyani or self realized and mukt guru.